niklasnson/TEN10-2017/TDDD12/kapitel1.md

   * insecurity: proliferation
   * inaduditability: poor chain of responsibility
   * inflexibilty: changes are difficult to apply

+### Characteristics of the DB Approach

+  * Program isolated from data through _abstraction_
+    + Does not expose details of (or where) data is stored or how operations are implemented
+    + Data sharing through multiple views
+  * Multiuser transaction processing

 ### Defining a Database